teemu-u/contact-center-hack/Challenge4/README.md

     * Fill in the `COSMOSDB_DATABASE_NAME` and `COSMOSDB_CONTAINER_NAME` fields in the `config.env` file with the values specified in [Challenge 1](../Challenge1/README.md).
 If you followed the guide, the values should be `callcenter` and `calls`, respectively.
     ![config](./images/config.png)

+**NOTE:** In a production scenario, the application would be retrieving the credentials from a secure location, such as Azure Key Vault.
+For the purpose of this challenge, to simplify, we are storing the credentials in a configuration file.

 ## Guide: Run the app
 1. Navigate to the `Challenge4` folder.
 2. Open a terminal window and run the following command: `streamlit run app.py`
 ![streamlit](./images/streamlit.png)
-3. A new tab will open in your default browser with the application running.
-If not, use the *Local URL* provided in the terminal.
+3. If you are running locally, a new tab will open in your default browser with the application running or you can use the *Local URL* provided in the terminal.
+If the application is running in Codespaces, you can use the *Ports* tab provided near the terminal.
 4. From the dropdown list, you can select a [Call Sample](<../Challenge4/Call Samples/Audio/>) and click on the `Start` button.
 ![app1](./images/app1.png)
 5. The application will start transcribing the call and providing suggestions to the agent in real time.
 Every time the application detects that a complete phrase was spoken, it will call the Prompt Flow endpoint and update all the info to the agent.